camnick/kloudformation/readme.md

 ```
   - imageId # string- AMI number.
   - instanceType # string- ex. "t2.micro"
-  - subnetName # k8s name of the subnet to be launched in
+  - subnetName # string- k8s name of the subnet to be launched in
-  - userData # Use plaintext- Will be base64 encoded by the controller
+  - userData # string- (Use plaintext) Will be base64 encoded by the controller
-  - ec2KeyPair
+  - ec2KeyPair # string- k8s name of the EC2 Key pair to use with the EC2 instance
-  - ec2SecurityGroupName # k8s name
+  - ec2SecurityGroupName # string- k8s name of the EC2 security group to assign to the instance.
+Limit 1 for now.
   - tags
 ```
 #### Dependencies: